 Looking on the bright side, this unexpected turn of events means that I can spend more time with my nephew as well as write a blog post today.

 It also means that I can go back to the Blue Mountains tomorrow for the gathering of weavers at Helen’s place in Springwood.
 Yay!
-All her floor loom weaving friends will be there in the morning for Show and Tell and perhaps people from the Andean Pebble Weave class I gave a few weeks ago will linger for a short study session after lunch.
-I wasn’t expecting to see them again on his trip, yet here I am boomerang-ing back there!
+All her floor loom weaving friends will be there in the morning for Show and Tell..
+I wasn’t expecting to see any of these weavers again on his trip, yet here I am boomerang-ing back there!

 I love the Blue Mountains!
 I got to spend even more time up there this last week exploring 4wd back roads and doing a bit of hiking through the beautiful Australian bush.